Gender bias on Wikipedia: Causes

 Though the proportion of female readership to male readership on Wikipedia is roughly equal (47%), women are less likely to convert themselves to editors (16%).
 Several studies suggest that there may be a formed culture in Wikipedia that discourages women from participating.
 Lam et al. link this culture to a disparity in male-to-female centric topics represented and edited, the tendency for female users to be more active in the social and community aspects of Wikipedia, an increased likelihood that edits by new female editors are reverted, and/or that articles with high proportions of female editors are more contentious.

 The issue has also been connected with broader societal views on what records and information should be.
 Since Wikipedia has an expectation of "professionalism", authors Joan Schwartz and Terry Cook say that the standards of the professional are often created by the standards of what dominant political groups find comfortable, and affect women and people of color much more than they do men.
 Disputes about institutional power are often worth discussing when determining whether a submission should be disputed or not.

 In 2019, Schlomit Aharoni Lir described "the vicious circle" model, displaying how the five layers of negative reputation, anonymity, fear, alienation and rejection – enhance each other, in a manner that deters women from contributing to the website.
 In order for more women to join Wikipedia, the researcher offers the implantation of a "Virtuous Circle" that consists of nonymity, connection to social media, inclusionist policy, soft deletion and red-flagging harassments.

-In Wikimedia's Gender Equity Report in 2018, 14% of interviewees identified poor community health as a significant challenge in being an editor on Wikipedia.
+In Wikimedia's Gender Equity Report in 2018, 14% of interviewees identified poor community health (Note: A term meaning the opposite of community well-being, with respect to the Wikipedia online community.) as a significant challenge in being an editor on Wikipedia.
 In the study, community health was defined as harassment, a general lack of support for gender equity work and a lack of diversity in leadership.

 After reviewing testimonies that ranged from microaggressions to direct attacks, the Wikipedia Board of Trustees voted in May 2020 to adopt a more formal moderation process to fight against harassment and to uphold Wikipedia's community standards.
 The foundation has been tasked to finish the draft of this plan by the end of 2020, and it will include banning users who participate in gender harassment, providing support and communities for all gender identities, putting more resources into the Trust and Safety Team, and more.